 Though the survey results indicate that the corporations are aware of coaching, especially the younger generations, there are still many corporate managers who hesitate to coach.
 Indeed, they lack clarity about what is coaching and how to use it to their advantage at work.

 Here are six common reasons why many Managers hesitate to coach their people:

 1. Lack of Awareness

-There still many managers do not experience coaching themselves in the past.
-Therefore, they lack drive and probably not convinced how it works for others; let alone coach the people.
+There are still many managers do not experience coaching themselves in the past.
+Therefore, they lack drive and are probably not convinced how it works for others; let alone coach the people.

 2. Lack of Skills

 Some managers have the notion that coaching, mentoring, and counselling skills are the same.
 They rely on those leadership solutions they learn from the bosses, peers, and probably online learning materials.
 Consequently, they are not trained properly to coach in the workplace.

 3. Lack of Time

 This is the most common excuse by the managers why they hesitate to coach.
 Coaching is a developmental intervention.
 Managers today are competing against time to accomplish the goals and missions assigned by the Management.
 More things to do with fewer resources.
 Therefore, the fastest way to complete the assigned tasks is the directive way of communication.
 It is easy for the employees too.
 In the long run, they are constantly working in follow instructions mentality and lack of opportunity to think critically and solve problems innovatively.